With 'shameful' comment, Holder adds to feud with Republicans

-WASHINGTON Attorney General Eric Holder on Wednesday accused a senior Republican lawmaker of "shameful" behavior in an unusually personal exchange between the chief U.S. prosecutor and one of his most vocal congressional critics.
+WASHINGTON Attorney General Eric Holder on Wednesday accused a senior Republican lawmaker of "shameful" behaviour in an unusually personal exchange between the chief U.S. prosecutor and one of his most vocal congressional critics.

 Holder and Representative Darrell Issa of California have been at odds publicly for more than two years, and are even in a lawsuit in federal court in Washington over access to documents.